he pixel position on the drizzled images (drz.fits/drc.fits

 Although absolute astrometry cannot be done to high accuracy without additional

 knowledge, relative astrometry with ACS is possible to a much higher accuracy.
-In this case the limitations are primarily the accuracy with which the geometric distortion of the camera has been characterized.
-This is discussed in detail in the Multidrizzle Handbook
+In this case, the limitations are primarily the accuracy with which the geometric distortion of the camera has been characterized.
+This is discussed in detail in the DrizzlePac Handbook

 Accurate astrometric measurements, especially for faint sources, should take into

-account effects of CTE, as described in ACS ISR 2007-04
+account the effects of CTE, as described in ACS ISR 2007-04

 .
-The institute is monitoring the variations of the linear skew terms and updating the corresponding astrometric reference files derived from the above-mentioned ISR.
+The institute is monitoring the variations of the linear skew terms and will continue updating the corresponding astrometric reference files described in the above-mentioned ISR.

-The normal guiding mode uses two guide stars that are tracked by two of HST’s
+The normal guiding mode uses two guide stars that are tracked by two of HST

 , when two suitable guide stars are not available, single-star guiding is used with the telescope roll controlled by the gyros.
 These observations will suffer from small drift rates.
 To determine the quality of tracking during these observations, please refer to the Introduction to the HST Data Handbooks